What Is Aperture?

 Simply put, the f-stop number is tied to aperture.
-The higher the f-stop number, the smaller the aperture, which means the less light enters the camera.
-The lower the f-stop number, the larger the aperture, the more light enters the camera.
+The higher the f-stop number, the smaller the aperture, which means less light enters the camera.
+The lower the f-stop number, the larger the aperture, and the more light enters the camera.

 You might be wondering why f-stops are displayed using decimals (e.g., 1.4, 2.8, and more).
 Well, that’s because they’re a fraction that stands for the ratio of the focal length of a lens to the diameter of the entrance pupil.

 When it comes to physically using aperture on your camera, adjusting your aperture should be simple!
 Every camera has an f-stop number digitally displayed on an LCD screen, or on the dialog box on the top of the camera.

 If so, you may want to use a lower aperture (f/1.8).
 The lower the number, the more shallow the depth of field.
-Less things will be in focus, and the setting would create a dynamic-looking shot.
+Less things will be in focus, and the setting will create a dynamic-looking shot.

 If you’re shooting landscape, you may want to use a higher aperture (f/16).
 With a higher aperture, more things in the shot will be in focus.

-The beauty of DSLRs is that you can play around with your aperture, and instantly see the results to find just the right setting for what you’re trying to achieve.
+The beauty of DSLRs is that you can play around with your aperture and instantly see the results to find just the right setting for what you’re trying to achieve.

-Aperture is one of the three main adjustments for exposure/brightness on your camera.
-The others being shutter speed and ISO.
-Setting the right aperture also depends to what the shutter speed and ISO are set.
-They all work together to create one balanced-looking shot.
+Aperture is one of the three main adjustments for exposure/brightness on your camera, with the others being shutter speed and ISO.
+Setting the right aperture also depends on what the shutter speed and ISO are set at; they all work together to create one balanced-looking shot.

 - Higher the number = darker the image